 The latest

-For 2024, I will have several kinds of nucs available, each consisting of five medium depth frames, including adult bees, three frames of brood of varied ages (all of which are offspring of your marked queen), as well as frames of pollen and honey.
-You will take the nuc home in a waxed cardboard nuc box ($10), from which you can transfer it to an eight or ten frame medium depth box.
+For 2025, I will have several kinds of nucs available, each consisting of five medium depth frames, including adult bees, three frames of brood of varied ages (all of which are offspring of your marked queen), as well as frames of pollen and honey.
+You will take the nuc home in a waxed cardboard nuc box ($10) or a plastic Pro Nuc box ($20), from which you can transfer it to an eight or ten frame medium depth box.
+(Note that the Pro Nuc box will stand up to use for much longer than a waxed cardboard box.)

-• Nucs with 2024 Carniolan queens from the Hawaiian Queen Company.
-Five frame medium nucs with marked queens, three frames of your queen’s brood, and two frames of pollen and honey. https://hawaiianqueen.com/our-queen-bees Likely availability near the end of April.
-Price: $210 + $10 = $220.
+• Nucs with 2025 Carniolan queens from the Hawaiian Queen Company.
+Five frame medium photo nucsnucs with marked queens, three frames of your queen’s brood, and two frames of pollen and honey. http://www.hawaiianqueen.com/our-queens-1.html Likely availability near the end of April.
+Price: $210 + $10 (or $20) = $220 (or $230).

-• Nucs with locally raised 2024 queens bred from local survivor mothers.
+• Nucs with locally raised 2025 queens bred from local survivor mothers.
 Queen mothers may be of Italian, Carni, VSH or other desirable stock; all queen mothers have survived one to multiple winters here in SE PA.
 Five frames of bees, three frames of your queen’s brood, as well as frames of nectar and pollen.
 Likely availability is June-July.
-Price: $210 + $10 = $220.
+Price: $210 + $10 (or $20) = $220 (or $230).

 See the following sites for a discussion of the pros and cons of starting a colony with a nuc vs a package: